zgoda/sqlitefts/README.md

 > The remove_diacritics option may be set to "0", "1" or "2".
 The default value is "1".
 If it is set to "1" or "2", then diacritics are removed from Latin script characters as described above.
 However, if it is set to "1", then diacritics are not removed in the fairly uncommon case where a single unicode codepoint is used to represent a character with more that one diacritic.
 For example, diacritics are not removed from codepoint 0x1ED9 ("LATIN SMALL LETTER O WITH CIRCUMFLEX AND DOT BELOW").
 This is technically a bug, but cannot be fixed without creating backwards compatibility problems.
 If this option is set to "2", then diacritics are correctly removed from all Latin characters.

-Using `porter` tokenizer does not make much sense for Polish, and `icu` tokenizer is not available on any of test platforms.
+Using `porter` tokenizer does not make much sense for Polish, and `icu` tokenizer is not available on any of test platforms so only `simple` and `unicode61` tokenizers are tested.

 ## Corpus